Knowledge Graph

 |---|---|

 Relationship types are not prescribed — the LLM infers appropriate types during retain.
-Common types include related_to, is_about, part_of, contradicts, and supports.
+Common types include related-to, elaborates, contradicts, supports, and refines.

 Graph Hierarchy